Guides for SE student projects »

 Running imported projects

-1. Locate the main class with a main method
+1. Open your Java file with a main method

-2. Click the "Run" button that appears above the main method or at the top right corner of the editor, or
+2. To run the code, click the "Run" button that appears above the main method or in the top right corner of the editor

 Best practices